Byron Buxton Player Props: Twins vs. Astros

-On Monday, Byron Buxton (coming off going 0-for-4) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 4:10 PM ET.
+On Tuesday, Byron Buxton (.216 batting average in his past 10 games, with a double, two home runs, four walks and three RBI) and the Minnesota Twins play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4) against the Blue Jays.

 Byron Buxton Game Info & Props vs. the Astros